 Patient Aid Program

-Since 2001, the CLRA Patient Aid Program has been a lifeline for individuals battling blood cancer.
-With over $1.4 million in co-pay reimbursement assistance disbursed to over 600 patients, our commitment to easing the financial burdens of healthcare is unwavering.
+The CLRA Patient Aid Program has been a lifeline for individuals battling blood cancer.
+With over $1.8 million in co-pay reimbursement assistance disbursed to over 600 patients.
+We are committed to easing the financial burdens for leukemia/blood cancer patients.

 The CLRA Patient Aid Program is a co-pay assistance program for reimbursement of leukemia/blood cancer related medical bills.
 Upon approval of each claim, payment will be made to the patient or guardian as applicable.